stuntrally/blendfiles/README.md

 blendfiles
 ==========

-Contains Blender (.blend) files for most models and cars used in Stunt Rally.
+Contains Blender (.blend) files for most models and vehicles/cars used in Stunt Rally.
+With textures and txt files for info.

-And some tool programs, scripts.
+Has also some tool programs, scripts.